tsnrp/navcon/Nav/readMe.txt

 This is the root folder for the TSN Stellar Navigation Console

-Change Log
-2018.10.18 Matsiyan
-- Updated the gateNetwork.png for the S10 Sandbox expansion
-- Added what is known of Arcturus separately for Public and Intel
-- Applied Starry's updates
-  - Drop down menu now has two pages
-  - Navigate to systems by clicking on them in the overview 2018.09.12 Matsiyan
-- Copy of the files currently deployed to http://www.1sws.com/Intel/Nav
-- Recently updated Waypoints 52, 60, 89, Arietis, Atlantis and Euphini Expanse

 Documentation: How It Works / How To Make Changes

 The Nav Console displays a Systems menu item for every subfolder under the Nav/sectors folder and displays